 Join us on April 2nd for capstone presentations from the students in DCI 393.
 Over the course of the semester they have worked to develop their own projects, which also include digital tools that are integrated into and essential to presenting their work.
 Katherine Dau ’19 will be presenting her project titled “The Atlantic Current” and MaKayla Lorick ‘19 will be presenting about “The Black General.”

-Digital Humanities Workspace (Leyburn Library Level 2)
+DCI 393 Presentations and DCI Minor Celebration Tuesday, April 2nd, 2019 2:00-4:00PM Digital Humanities Workspace (Leyburn Library Level 2)

-Recapping the Women and Technology Forum
+The Rewriting the Code: Women and Technology initiative held

-Chelsea Barabas delivers the keynote address at the Rewriting the Code: Women and Technology Forum
+Chelsea Barabas delivers the keynote address at the Rewriting the Code: Women and Technology Forum Photo Credit: Shelby Mack

 The forum began with a keynote speech by Chelsea Barabas in the evening of March 1.
 Chelsea’s keynote, which was titled “Dodging Silver Bullets: Understanding the Role of Technology in Social Change,” covered some of the research she has done investigating algorithms purportedly created to help increase equality in the tech industry.
 She also discussed the pervasiveness of the idea that tech is meritocratic and therefore any disparity between the number of tech-focused workers of different genders or ethnicities is simply due to ability rather than bias.
 The keynote was well-attended by both W&L students and faculty and staff who stopped by Northen Auditorium to hear her speak.
 If you missed Chelsea’s keynote, you can watch the livestream or read more about her visit here.